Follow us on Instagram @BedfordArts and @Bedfordhighschoollive

 Mrs J. Madden – T&L Leader of Expressive Arts Faculty

-Mrs S. Stafford – Teacher of Music and Vocal Coach
+Mrs S. Stafford – Acting Head of Music and Vocal Coach

-Bedford High School is a Gold Artsmark School, Lead Artsmark School, Music Mark and National Theatre Flagship School.
+Bedford High School is a Gold Artsmark School, Lead Artsmark School, Music Mark, Royal Exchange Ambassador School and National Theatre Flagship School.
 The Arts Faculty is composed of Art, Dance, Drama and Music and our united vision is to ‘Bring out the best in everyone through creative thinking and expression’.
 This statement is at the forefront of everything we do to ensure our students have as many high quality Arts opportunities as possible.

 We run five GCSE courses and between 40% – 50% of students at KS4 study an Arts subject.
+Music GCSE grades are above national average.
+We are proud that our students on average achieve two to three grades above national average.
 Over 200 students participate in at least 10 Arts based clubs on a weekly basis ranging from dance, choir, musical theatre, drama group, music composition, rock school, flute club, brass band and art club.
 These clubs culminate in shows throughout the year such as the Christmas show, pantomime, talent show, KS4 and vocal showcase evenings, lunchtime theatre clubs and our summer musical, this year we are performing Sister Act.
 We pride ourselves on giving the wow factor by producing high quality shows worthy of Youth Theatre standard, we feel this is the reason we have over 4000 people attend our shows each year.

-We also take part in many community events including Leigh Carnival Festival, Leigh Canal Festival, Let’s Sing, Wigan Music Hub events, dance competitions, SLICE projects and National Theatre events.
-Our drama students performed at the Exchange Theatre last year which is an incredible achievement.
+We also take part in many community, regional and national events including Leigh Carnival Festival, Leigh Canal Festival, Wigan Music Hub events, dance competitions, art competitions, Music for Youth, SLICE projects and National Theatre events to name a few.

-The faculty introduced 40 student ‘Arts Ambassadors’ across the Arts subjects.
+The faculty has ‘Arts Ambassadors’ across the Arts subjects.
 Their role is to drive the Arts across the school, organising live events and leading Arts clubs.
 Introducing the role of Arts Ambassadors has not only developed student leadership but also helped raise the profile of the Arts with increased uptake in Arts events.

 The Music Department aims to provide students throughout the school with a rich variety of musical experiences, which combine the three principal areas of performing, composing and listening.
 Music plays an important role in the daily life at Bedford, with all students being encouraged to participate in music-making and fostering musical ability at the highest level.